b7lt/TFS-Redux/README.md

 - Finish the Admin Menu (need to add resetting player propcount, or setting it to the max)
 - Add more props to proplist.cfg (event props, weapon mdls, hat mdls, etc)
 - Personal player settings (manipulate beam color, POSSIBLE different entity types such as prop_physics, etc)
+- Dead/Spec Player Checks
+- Support for no build zones (prob with named trigger_multiple)
 ```